-Permission to make digital/hard copy of pert or all this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage, the copyright notice, the title of the publication and its date appear, and notice is given that copying is by permission of ACM, Inc. To copy otherwise, to republish, to post on servers, or to redistribute to lists, requires prior specific permission and/or a fee.
-ISCA '97 Denver, CO, USA speculation.
+Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Copyrights for components of this work owned by others than ACM must be honored.
+Abstracting with credit is permitted.
+To copy otherwise, to republish, to post on servers, or to redistribute to speculation.
 In data value speculation an attempt is made to predict the data value that an instruction is going to produce [15,19].
 In data dependence speculation, no explicit attempt is made to predict data values.
 Instead, a prediction is made on whether the input data value of an instruction has been generated and stored in the corresponding named location (memory or register).